 Installation guide with Vagrant and Ansible¶

 The exakat-vagrant repository contains an automated install for exakat.
 It installs everything in the working directory, or the system.
-Vagrant install works with Debian and Ubuntu images (not yet 16.04, though).
+Vagrant install works with Debian 8 and Ubuntu 15.10 images.
 Other images may be usable, but not tested.

 You need the following tools :